Fortnite : ” #Bugha ” is the first #worldchampion – #Digital

 And then there’s this 16-year-old tyke standing in the middle of the world’s biggest tennis arena, wearing a black jacket and a black cap, and he’s saying what professional athletes tend to say when they’ve won a major tournament: “All this effort hasn’t been in vain.”
 And, “I can’t believe all this.”
 And, “This is crazy.”
-Kyle Giersdorf is not a tennis player, he is the first world champion in #videogames Fortnite, for his victory he gets a victory bonus of three million dollars.
+Kyle Giersdorf is not a tennis player, he is the in #videogames , for his victory he gets a victory bonus of three million dollars.
 No one in video game history has ever received more for winning a single tournament.

 If you want to understand what happened last weekend in the Arthur Ashe Stadium of New York City should know that in a few weeks tennis will be played again in this arena.
 The US Open tennis tournament will feature people competing for a total of $57.24 million in prize money whose first names are world-renowned brands: Serena, Simona, Roger, Rafa.
 They are artists, virtuosos of this sport, and even if they ultimately only push a ball over a net, hardly anyone would think of questioning these achievements and also the social relevance of tennis.

 So this weekend there was another sporting competition at the Flushing Meadows facility, with a total prize purse of $40 million at stake, and it’s no exaggeration to say that the nicknames of the best players are well-known brands around the world: Tfue, Myth, Bizzle, Mongraal.
-Held the first world championship in the computer game Fortnite, the doubles were won by 17-year-old David Wang (Austria, nickname: Aqua) and the one year younger Emil Bergquist Pedersen (Norway, Nyhrox) $1.5 million each, in singles the American teenager Giersdorf, whose nickname was Bugha is now a world-renowned brand.
+Held the first world championship in the computer game Fortnite, the doubles were won by 17-year-old David Wang (Austria, nickname: Aqua) and the one year younger Emil Bergquist Pedersen (Norway, Nyhrox) $1.5 million each, in singles the American teenager Giersdorf, whose nickname was is now a world-renowned brand.

 Fortnite is a computer game, in the “Battle Royale” version 100 players compete against each other on a post-apocalyptic island, they have to search for weapons and collect resources there – and shoot each other, the last survivor wins the round.
 It has become a pop cultural phenomenon in the past two years: Sports professionals cheer goals and victories with dances from the game, celebrities dress up as characters, a victory (“Victory Royale”) is a status symbol similarly recognized in the schoolyard as the complete Paninialbum used to be.